kkolyan/lxprof/README.md

 # Features
 * easy programmatic use
 * hierarchical report
-* report can be opened as YAML in any advanced text editor with power of fold/expand, that gives experience near to pro-level profilers
+* report is YAML, so its sections can be folded and expanded using any advanced text editor
-* as fast as hell (thanks for LuaJit profiling backend)
+* fast as hell (thanks for LuaJit profiling backend)

 # Usage
 download `lxprof.lua` into the project, then: